white-phb/DySUN/README.md

   /server.py

-:save yeelight_server.py on the microcontroller :remember to change the path to your tensorflow model in server.py
+:save yeelight_server.py on the microcontroller

+  *remember to change the path to your tensorflow model in server.py

-:use docker-compose build to create the image and start container :remember to change the ip of your server in yeelight_server.py
+:use docker-compose build to create the image and start container

+  "remember to change the ip of your server in yeelight_server.py

 :start server first, then run yeelight_server.py